InnerSourceCommons/InnerSourcePatterns/start-as-experiment.md

 # Context

-The majority of software development projects in the company are distributed globally.
 The company is considering to leverage InnerSource to make the required collaboration more efficient.
 However, most managers are not familiar with the Open Source working model and are instead accustomed to hierarchical, top-down control style management.
 The idea of InnerSource is very popular with software developers in the company, not the least because many developers use or are actively developing Open Source software.

 # Forces